hotdoc/hotdoc/extensions.markdown

 * It is the responsibility of the formatter subclass to handle these new symbols, and to advertise the extensions it supports

-## Creating new symbols

-While parsing the standalone documentation, we create so-called "Section Symbols".
-The extension can choose to add its own symbols to the Section Symbols.